raghav20397/OptionsTradingStrategy/README.md

 # OptionsTradingStrategy
- Implementation of a trading strategy for Options in Indian Stock Exchange using momentum based indicators.
+ Implementation of a trading strategy for Options in Indian Stock Exchanges using momentum based indicators.